 When it comes to wildlife, we didn’t see too much.
 We saw a couple of coatis, saw a couple hummingbirds and heard lots of other birds.
 Most of the cloud forest reserve is fairly dense making it difficult to spot birds.

 The Monteverde Cloud Forest Biological Reserve is extraordinary.
 The views from the Continental Divide were spectacular and it really makes you appreciate the fact that these delicate forests are protected.

 Trails are well laid out, it’s easily accessible and convenient.
-However, it is crowded.
-The parking lot was so full, we had to park outside of it on the side of the road.
-There was about 10-15 minutes during the walk when it was just us, the rest of the time we were always around 2-3 groups and we had to make a line for photos at the viewpoint.
+However, it is crowded during the high season.
+The parking lot was completely full.
+We were constantly passing groups and we had to make a short line for photos at the viewpoint.

 If you’re not keen on crowds, go early in the morning, like 7 AM when it opens as most tours don’t get there until around 8 AM or in the afternoon.
 Bird watching tours start early but it won’t be quite as crowded.

 Santa Elena Cloud Forest Reserve